 Robert H. Ozaki

-His association with the Queen started at an early age when he attended Queen Lydia Liliʻuokalani Elementary School.
-He graduated from `Iolani School in the pre-coed age.
-His nomadic journey through college started at Hamline University in Saint Paul, Minnesota and ended at the University of Hawai`i after a detour through Reno, Nevada for commercial flight school.
+Bob graduated from ʻIolani School in the pre-coed age.
+His nomadic journey through college started at Hamline University in Saint Paul, Minnesota and ended at the University of Hawaiʻi after a detour through Reno, Nevada for commercial flight school.
 He pursued graduate study at Faber College.

 Bob and his wife Becky live in Honolulu.
-The family includes three children, three grandchildren, two dogs and a cat.
+The family includes three children, three grandchildren, and two dogs.